sumcumo/cypress-testrail-reporter/README.md

 # cypress-testrail-reporter
 This little tool will help you to parse and post cypress test results to testrail.

+This repo is forked from [sumcumo/cypress-testrail-reporter ](https://github.com/sumcumo/cypress-testrail-reporter) as a temp compatibility with cypress v10.

+Usage of this repo is exact the same as `sumcumo/cypress-testrail-reporter` except it read config from `testrailReporter.json` instead of `cypress.json` since cypress v10 use a js/ts config file.

 ## Preconditions
 This tools works with Mochawesome Json Reports.
 So please make sure you have the following packages installed:
 ```